Photovoltaics

 Standards

-In addition, an engineer's stamp is recommended to determine structural weight carrying capacity of the roof and includes wind loads and final electrical design.
+In addition, an engineer's stamp is recommended to ensure adequate review of the structural weight carrying capacity of the roof, wind loads have been taken into consideration, and attest to the overall code compliance of the final electrical design.
 The photovoltaic layout must also be checked to ensure compliance with fire specifications.
 See the GSA Fire Safety Guideline for Photovoltaic System Installation for more information.

 Additional Resources